timur-rafikov/LabWork1/README.md

 The BMPHeader, DIBHeader, and BMPFile classes are declared in the
 bmp_header.hpp header file.
 The BMPFile class contains the
 main methods of working with a file: loading, rotating the
-image to the right \ to the left and applying the Gauss filter (in development).
+image to the right \ to the left and applying the Gauss filter.

+The program applies a Gaussian filter to blur the BMP file, and
+asks the user to enter the kernel size and sigma in the console.
+The program works correctly for 24-bit images (Red Green Blue).

 ## Build
 make
 ## Run